Icedxuebi/Simulant/README_EN.md

 ## Instructions

-The project is still in an early development stage.
-Errors, crashes, and similar issues are to be expected.

-A complete validation flow is not yet in place, so please follow the steps below strictly.

 > [!TIP]
 > **When downloading, get the latest released `dll` from the Release section on the right.
 Do not download the source code from the top of the page.**